tt-isv-org/scc/article-intro/README.md

 ## Deployment manifests

-The final piece in the puzzle is the deployment manifest, which points to the service account, which links to the SCC.
+The final piece in the puzzle is the deployment manifest.
+It needs to include the security context and specify the service account that's expected to grant the capabilities requested in the service context.
+As we've already shown, the service account links directly or indirectly to the SCC that grants capabilities.

 A deployment manifest is used to create and build a deployment, which can be then used to deploy a pod.